-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Pulmonary Rehabilitation Services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services.
-4% coinsurance for each Medicare- covered pulmonary rehabilitative visit.
-You pay these amounts until you reach the out- of-pocket maximum.
-4% coinsurance for each Medicare- covered pulmonary rehabilitative visit.
-You pay these amounts until you reach the out- of-pocket maximum.
-Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per plan year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for Lung Cancer with Low Dose Computed Tomography (LDCT) For qualified individuals, a LDCT is covered every plan year.
-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years or who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for Lung Cancer with Low Dose Computed Tomography (LDCT) For qualified individuals, a LDCT is covered every year.
+Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
 There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for Sexually Transmitted Infections (STIs) and Counseling to Prevent STIs We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
-We cover these tests once every plan year or at certain times during pregnancy.
-We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each plan year for sexually active adults at increased risk for STIs.
+We cover these tests once every year or at certain times during pregnancy.
+We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.